MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 ### Fixing access issues with unenrolled devices using Intune MAM

-Common issues, such as an expired enrollment, and their resolution are [here](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#common-issues).
+Access issues, such as an expired enrollment, and their resolution are in [Troubleshooting](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#troubleshooting).

-For more information, see [Troubleshooting common issues](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#troubleshooting).

 ## See also